Combat Communications Airman makes history, becomes PRANG’s first warrant officer following program reintegration

-U.S. Air Force Warrant Officer Luke Ingram, a war fighter communications and information technology systems operations warrant officer, Puerto Rico Air National Guard, poses for an environmental portrait at Punta Salinas Air National Guard Station, Toa Baja, Puerto Rico, Aug.
-21, 2025.
-Ingram, became the first warrant officer in the PRANG since the program reopened.
-(US.
-Air National Guard photo by Senior Airman Gisselle Toro Caraballo)
+MUÑIZ AIR NATIONAL GUARD BASE, Puerto Rico – U.S. Air Force Warrant Officer Luke Ingram, a war fighter communications and information technology systems operations warrant officer, with the 156th Combat Communications Squadron, made history becoming the first warrant officer in the Puerto Rico Air National Guard following the Warrant Officer Program’s reintegration within the Air Force and the inauguration of the school house in 2024.

+Graduating from an eight-week in-residence course at the Warrant Officer Training School located at Maxwell Air Force Base in Montgomery, Alabama, in July 2025, Ingram assumed his new role upon returning to his unit.

+There, he is the primary technical advisor to the commander, overseeing communications and IT systems that enable the 156th Combat Communications Squadron to support expeditionary missions and taskings.

 |Date Taken: